 Starting a business as a mum can be hard.
-Not only do you need to juggle the expectations of you as a mother, partner, and a business person, sometimes we are all to hard on ourselves as well.
+Not only do you need to juggle the expectations of you as a mother, partner and a business person, but we are sometimes all too hard on ourselves as well.

-Aerlie Wildy from Healthy Life Coaching shares,
+Aerlie Wildy from Healthy Life Coaching:

 "Have a financial management strategy in place for the first year or so that you are not stressed about money – especially if you are not working in another job at the same time.
 It can get very stressful when there is no money coming in to the business as you establish it.

 If you are prepared for it, have set timeframes for reviews, and can manage without the cash for that time, you will lessen the pressure on yourself – especially when there is no money coming.

 Communicate with your partner and extended family.
 It’s important that they understand what you are doing and take it seriously.
 I developed a business plan and set up a meeting with my husband and went through it with him.

 He was surprised at the extent of planning that I had done, and understood the concepts much better, and is now able to support me emotionally (like a workmate) when I need a bit of a boost.
 I suggest that you communicate this to your extended family too is because you will need their support, encouragement and possibly babysitting too.

 If they think it is just a hobby, they may not show much interest, think you are wasting your time, and be encouraging you to go back to work – all of which are unhelpful when you have a burning desire to get out and sell your unique idea.